ethanm8n/framebufferCursor/README.md

 # framebufferCursor
-Uses the linux framebuffer and mice driver to draw a mouse cursor on the screen.
+Uses the linux framebuffer and mice driver to draw a cursor on the screen.